 The results: The sponge is almost muffin like, but not as heavy and still very moist!
 There are blueberries generously scattered in the cake so the flavour is quite intense.
 The sponge is lemon so adds a tangy dimension in, and as in the icing.
 This would be perfect with a dollop of clotted cream if you’re feeling really naughty!

-Recipe inspired by Chewoutloud, Livewellbakeoften and Genius Kitchen/
+Recipe inspired and adapted from Chewoutloud, Livewellbakeoften and Genius Kitchen/

 - 300g Fresh Blueberries